kevincoughlan808/Udacity_Write_A_Data_Science_Blog_Post/README.md

 I used data from the Stack OVerflow 2017 Annual Developer Surey to investigate the below questions:
 1 - How do they reccomend breaking into the field
-2 - How do the various methods of entering the field relate to Salary and Job Satisfaction?
+2 - Was there bias involved in their suggestions, specifically hehre focusing on the ParentEducation column.
-3 - Was there bias involved in their suggestions, specifically hehre focusing on the ParentEducation column.
+3 - what are the main tool languages that those in the profession have and use?

 # Installation and libraries